-- A new silicon layer, thinner and closer to the target improves vertex resolution ~2x. - More technically aggressive than current SVT: special sensor processing and even closer to beam. - It is possible, and potentially advantageous, to replace current L1 with new Layer 0 modules: - less dead material to convert WABs - active area can be closer to beam, improving angular acceptance for long-lived signal events - enables lower occupancies and improved pattern recognition - sacrifices only a small amount of recoil acceptance
+- A new silicon layer, Layer 0, thinner and closer to the target improves vertex resolution ~2x. - More technically aggressive than current SVT: special sensor processing, mounted closer to the beam plane. - It is possible and advantageous to replace current Layer 1 with new the Layer 0 modules: - less dead material to convert WABs - active area can be closer to beam, improving angular acceptance for long-lived signal events - enables lower occupancies and improved pattern recognition - Further improvement in efficiency for displaced vertex analysis will be achieved by moving Layer 2 and Layer 3 closer to the beam plane.